 Educational & Outreach Activities

-Pasture walks and discussions with the project team members.
+Pasture walks and discussions with the project team members were done in year 1

 - Understanding of the potential tools available for measuring pasture productivity